jekyll/minima/README.md

+# minimalized

+*Minimalized* is a fork of the *Minima* theme by Jekyll.
+It's goal is to have some style customizations and keep the robustness and functionality of the *Minima* theme.

 # minima

 *Minima is a one-size-fits-all Jekyll theme for writers*.
 It's Jekyll's default (and first) theme.
 It's what you get when you run `jekyll new`.